 Now Hiring: Social & Digital Media Content Coordinator

 Are you organized and intrigued by consumer behavior?
 Are you analytics-driven and interested in executing creative strategy?
 Do you enjoy writing and consider yourself a people person?
 Then this position is for you!
-We’re looking for someone part-time to join our award-winning creative and social media team to connect brands to their consumers through any means necessary.
+We’re looking for someone to join our award-winning creative and social media team to connect brands to their consumers through any means necessary.

 How to Respond to Business Reviews on Social Media